gushiwen/BankApp/README.md

 # Bank App
-This bank app was created by React.
+This bank app was created by React. <br />
-It leveraged bootstrap navbar and card styles.
+It leveraged bootstrap navbar and card styles. <br />
 All the data was stored in context.